Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Letters.md

 The letter should briefly remind the hunter what happened last time, and where you left off.
 Include any new information that you want to give the hunter.
 For example, you can put [[the hook]] for this mystery and some background information they have already discovered.

 Then put in a custom move for the hunter to roll, or pick from a list of options.
-The [[moves]] should either provide some useful information, or put the hunter right into the action, or both.
+The [[moves]] should either provide some [[useful]] information, or put the hunter right into the action, or both.

 Here’s some fragments from letters I used for a convention scenario.
 The team are in a haunted house, attempting to exorcise a poltergeist.

 An information-finding move:

 *Obviously you checked out the haunting’s background before the job.
-Roll me [[+Weird]], to see what you’ve found out, or worked out.
+Roll me +[[Weird]], to see what you’ve found out, or worked out.
 On a 10+ ask me two of these, on a 7-9 ask me one.
 On a miss, you can ask me one anyhow but you had to do something dangerous to find out.
 I’ll let you know what that was.
 The questions you can ask:*

 - *What’s the buzz on the cryptozoology and ghost hunter message boards and mailing lists?*
 - *I found some writing in blood on a mirror.
 What did it say?*